qcoliveros/TinyBots/README.md

     2. Click *Publish App*.
     3. Click *Confirm* to push to production.

-## Setup the EC2 Instance
+## Setup the EC2 Instance in AWS LMS

+1. Go to AWS Learners Lab: https://www.awsacademy.com/LMS_Login

+2. Click on "Student Login" and enter your student email address and password to login.

+3. On your dashboard, click on the "AWS Academy Learner Lab" icon.

+4. On the left just beside the side panel, click on "Modules".
+This will lead you to the Learner lab options.

+5. Click on "Learner Lab".
+This will open the leaner lab terminal console.

+6. In order for you to be able to access the AWS console, click on "Start Lab" from the upper right options in the screen.

+7. Wait for the AWS button to turn green and click the same "AWS" letters to get directed to the AWS Management console.

+8. In the AWS console page.
+Navigate to EC2.

-1. Create a new EC2 instance with the following specifications:
+9. Create a new EC2 instance with the following specifications:

     Name: TinyBots